Model Selection¶

 By name¶

-Select a single model by its name:
+Select a single model by its full canonical path:

 By tag¶